impfromliga/jsxLdr/README.md

 # <a id=bind></a>Bind events
 You can force config const eventTypes to extend library by other native DOM events, but some may need extra checks.
 For now config set supporting for following:
-- click
+- click, dblclick
-- dblclick
+- change, input
-- change
+- dragstart, drop
-- input
+  - for now used manually <... ondragover=arguments[0].preventDefault()>

 property getter in all case getters of $.property descriptor will run once on binding
 ## <a id=event></a>bind event to self method